 Here are some great examples of tabs components.

-It’s a device intended to improve content density.
-A same-page experience.
+Tabs are a device intended to improve content density.
+They should deliver a same-page experience.
 Activating a tab reveals its corresponding tab panel.
-The whole thing is ideally progressively-enhanced, starting as a basic Table of Contents.
+Ideally the approach employs progressive enhancement, starting as a basic Table of Contents.
 There’s quite a lot of advanced semantics, state and interactivity under the hood.

-But in our Design System at work, ours are currently just the “tabs” with no tab panels, and each “tab” generally points to different pages rather than somewhere on the same page – i.e. it’s a navigation menu made to look like a tabbed interface.
+But in our Design System at work, ours are currently just the “tabs” with no tab panels, and each “tab” generally points to another page rather than somewhere on the same page.
+In other words it’s a navigation menu made to look like a tabbed interface.

 Confused language causes problems